OfficeDev/outlook-dev-docs/docs/rest/recurrence-rules.md

 ### Relative monthly

-The relative monthly pattern is used when an event should repeat on the same day of the week in the same relative position in the month, based on the number of months between each occurrence.
+The relative monthly pattern causes an event to repeat on the same day of the week in the same relative position in the month, based on the number of months between each occurrence.
 For example, "every second Wednesday of the month".

 #### Relevant properties